dynport/anywhere/README.md

     => [<run_time=0.06875, cmd=<uptime>, stdout=<1 lines, 72 chars>, stderr=<empty>, exit_status=0>,
      <run_time=0.067885, cmd=<uptime>, stdout=<1 lines, 72 chars>, stderr=<empty>, exit_status=0>]

+## Running the specs

+For the ssh integration rest you need to have some host (could be your local vagrant) you can access as root.
+This host must be set in the `SSH_TEST_HOST` instance variable.

 ## Contributing

 1. Fork it